HOL-Theorem-Prover/HOL/doc/kananaskis-14.release.md

-% Release notes for HOL4, ??????
+% Release notes for HOL4, Kananaskis-14

 <!-- search and replace ?????? strings corresponding to release name -->
 <!-- indent code within bulleted lists to column 11 -->

 (Released: )

-We are pleased to announce the ?????? release of HOL 4.
+We are pleased to announce the Kananaskis-14 release of HOL4.

 Contents
 --------